JihyongOh/XVFI/README.md

 If you have any question, please send an email to either flhy5836@kaist.ac.kr or jhoh94@kaist.ac.kr.

 ## License
 The source code is free for research and education use only.
-Any comercial use should get formal permission first.
+Any commercial use should get formal permission first.